-This includes an Engagement in accordance with Framework for Assurance Engagements issued by the Auditing and Assurance Standards Board (AUASB) or in accordance with specific relevant standards, such as International Standards on Auditing for Assurance Engagements.
+This includes an Engagement in accordance with_the Framework for Assurance Engagements issued by the Auditing and Assurance Standards Board (AUASB) or in accordance with specific relevant standards, such as International Standards on Auditing for Assurance Engagements.

+Audit Client

-Audit Client means an entity in respect of which a Firm conducts an Audit Engagement.
-When the Audit Client is a listed entity, disclosing entity or registered scheme, Audit Client will always include its related entities.
+An entity in respect of which a Firm conducts an Audit Engagement.
+When the Audit Client is a Listed Entity, disclosing entity or registered scheme, Audit Client will always include its related entities.

+Audit Engagement

-Audit Engagement means an Assurance Engagement to provide a reasonable 4 level of assurance that a financial report is free of material misstatement, such as an Engagement in accordance with Auditing and Assurance Standards.
+An Assurance Engagement to provide a reasonable level of assurance that a financial report is free of material misstatement, such as an Engagement in accordance with Auditing and Assurance Standards.
 This includes a statutory audit which is an audit required by legislation or other regulation, and other audits conducted for the purposes of the Corporations Act 2001.